lucasvoirin/bayesian_acoustic_localization/README.md

 ### All

-To run all scripts (analyses and figures), please run the following script:
+To run all scripts (analyses and figures) instead of running each separately, we provide the following script for convenience:

 ```bash
 python3 run_all.py
 ```

-This can take a very long time, it is better to run it on a server.
+Note this script can take a very long time.
+For this reason, we recommend you run it on a server.

-If you experience problems runing this script, you can try to run scripts "à la carte" to debug.
+If you experience problems running ```python3 run_all.py```, you can try to run separate scripts "à la carte" to debug.

 ## Notebook

-We provide an extra notebook as a simple example of acoustic localization.
+We provide a JupyterLab notebook as a simple example of acoustic localization.

-You can access it by running jupyter lab from the root directory.
+You can access it by running Jupyter lab from the root directory on your computer.

 ```bash
 jupyter lab